joaokbmartins/angular-observables/README.md

 # AngularObservables

-A smaller project made just to save some Angular Observables principals.
+A smaller project made just to save some Angular Observables initial principals.